cta-observatory/ctapipe/docs/api-reference/monitoring/index.rst

 This module provides some code to help to generate monitoring data from processed event data, particularly for the purposes of calibration and data quality assessment.

-Currently, only code related to :ref:`stats_aggregator` is implemented here.
+Currently, only code related to :ref:`stats_aggregator` and :ref:`outlier_detector` is implemented here.

 Submodules